StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `string ModelNodeInfoCollection.Get(string key)` — Finds the value associated with the given key, returns null if the key is not present.
   - `key` — Identifying key.
   - returns — Associated value, or null if not found.
-- `IEnumerator`1 ModelNodeInfoCollection.GetEnumerator()` — The enumerator for the collection's KeyValuePairs.
+- `Enumerator ModelNodeInfoCollection.GetEnumerator()` — The enumerator for the collection's KeyValuePairs.
+This is a concrete struct enumerator so that `foreach` over the collection stays allocation-free (aside from the key/value strings themselves).
   - returns — Each consecutive pair in the collection.
 - `bool ModelNodeInfoCollection.Remove(string key)` — Removes a specific key/value pair from the collection, if present.
   - `key` — Identifying key.
   - returns — True if found and removed, false if not.
   - Example: see `ModelNodeInfoCollection.Remove` in StereoKit-docs-reference.md

+## struct ModelNodeInfoCollection.Enumerator

+An allocation-free struct enumerator for a `ModelNodeInfoCollection`.
+- `void ModelNodeInfoCollection.Enumerator.Dispose()` — Nothing to dispose, this is here to satisfy the IEnumerator interface.
+- `bool ModelNodeInfoCollection.Enumerator.MoveNext()` — Advances to the next key/value pair.
+  - returns — False once the end of the collection is reached.
+- `void ModelNodeInfoCollection.Enumerator.Reset()` — Resets the enumerator to before the first element.

 ## class ModelVisualCollection

 An enumerable for Model's visual ModelNodes

 - `int ModelVisualCollection.Count` — This is the total number of nodes with visual data attached to them.
 This will block until the Model's metadata has finished loading.
-- `IEnumerator`1 ModelVisualCollection.GetEnumerator()` — Gets an enumerator for the collection.
+- `Enumerator ModelVisualCollection.GetEnumerator()` — Gets an enumerator for the collection.
+This returns a concrete struct enumerator so that `foreach` over the collection stays allocation-free.
   - returns — An enumerator.

+## struct ModelVisualCollection.Enumerator

+An allocation-free struct enumerator for a `ModelVisualCollection`.
+- `void ModelVisualCollection.Enumerator.Dispose()` — Nothing to dispose, this is here to satisfy the IEnumerator interface.
+- `bool ModelVisualCollection.Enumerator.MoveNext()` — Advances to the next ModelNode.
+  - returns — False once the end of the collection is reached.
+- `void ModelVisualCollection.Enumerator.Reset()` — Resets the enumerator to before the first element.

 ## struct Mouse